shnewto/sheas.blog/posts/2017-cobalt-and-now.md

 ### Lessons
 Initially, I didn't appreciate the `.md` and `.liquid` interchangeability.
-The first pass only used Markdown but hit a wall when wanted to incorporate styling in some draft posts. _That's_ where the `.liquid` extension comes in.
+The first pass only used Markdown so I hit a wall when wanted to incorporate styling in some draft posts. _That's_ where the `.liquid` extension comes in.
 It lets you incorporate raw HTML, and all the power that comes with it into any page (which in my mind is basically magical CSS and JavaScript ha).